VictorSohier/resume/README.md

 ## Summary

-- 4 years professional experience writing software, predominantly in C#
-- Programming as a hobby for 15+ years
+A ***programmer*** with 4 years of programming experience who strives for excellence with no compromises between simplicity, performance and maintainability.

 ## Portfolios